CBU-EGR102-IoT-Team/CBU_IoT_Web_Application/README.md

 ## About The Course

 Sensible was designed for the semester long EGR 102 course taught at California Baptist University.<br>
 The course serves as an introduction to fundamental techniques used in engineering design and analysis.
 Different models of the design process will be examined.
-A collaborative team oriented design project will be undertaken.<br>
+A collaborative team-oriented design project will be undertaken.<br>
 The final project of the course is a robotics competition.
-The goal of the teams competiting is to assemble robots to scan various sensors on a map which indicates the amount of ping pong balls that should be collected.
+The goal of the teams competing is to assemble robots to scan various sensors on a map which indicates the amount of ping pong balls that should be collected.
 Those ping pong balls would then be deposited in a scoring bin (see diagram below).
 <br>
 <p  align="center">
 <img  width="650"  src="https://i.imgur.com/8sdGXuw.png "  alt="Robotics competition arena diagram.">